ICEZOMBIE-m3u/tv-logos/README.md

 * If a channel changes its logo or rebrands, I will replace the original logo, if you are using direct link then the logo will update for you automatically.
 It can take some time for some devices/software to update the logo, you might need to restart/clear cache.

 * If you would like to be able to link the logos to a service you provide, for example a website/service/app then please contact me first.

-* Did you discover a mistake?
-Or is something not like it should be?
-Then please let me know by sending me a message/email at tapio.sinnertwin(at)gmail.com

 ## Naming convention